NoakLiu/FastFourierDiffusion/README.md

-# Time Series Diffusion in the Frequency Domain
+# Accelerating Frequency Domain Diffusion Models with Error-Feedback Event-Driven Caching

-This repository implements time series diffusion in the frequency domain.
+This repository implements time series diffusion in the frequency domain with E2-CRF (Error-Feedback Event-Driven Caching) acceleration.
-For more details, please read our paper: [Time Series Diffusion in the Frequency Domain](https://arxiv.org/abs/2402.05933).

 # 1. Install

 From repository:
 1. Clone the repository.